Frequently asked questions

 How do I access the family videos and resources?

-Your child’s educator will give you a unique coupon code.
-If your child’s centre or school does not have a membership, you can purchase one yourself for $440.
+Your child’s early childhood service or school will give you a unique coupon code.
+If your child’s service or school does not have a membership, you can purchase one yourself for $220 for 12 months’ access.
 Once you sign in, you can watch the videos and download the materials at your own pace.

 Do I need to pay for access, or is it included through my child’s educator?

-Access for families is free when your child’s educator has an active program licence.
-Educators receive a set number of family codes to share with parents and carers.
+Access for families is free when your child’s service or school has purchased a 12 months’ access as educators or teachers.
+Educators and teachers receive 40 Families Program coupon codes to share with parents and carers.

 How much time does it take to do the lessons at home?

-Each lesson video is around 5 minutes long, with optional activities that take 10–15 minutes.
-You can explore them together at any time — it’s about connection, not homework.
+Each video is around 5 minutes long, with optional activities that take 10–15 minutes.
+You can explore them together at any time.

 Will this program help my child with behaviour and emotional regulation?